hl2guide/better-mpv-config/README.md

 - sets the default video, audio, and subtitle language to `en,eng`
 - uses shaders to improve, upscale and downscale videos
     - CAS, FSR, KrigBilateral, SSimDownscaler and SSimSuperRes
-- has been tested on Windows 11 only (not tested on Apple or Linux)
+- has been tested on Windows 10 and 11 only (not tested on Apple or Linux)
 - adds no additional cruft...

 ## Requirements